Office Consultant, Sian Cox, talks about the benefits of being onboarded remotely in a temporary role.

-The Benefits of Temping – Especially during COVID
+The Benefits of Temping (especially during a pandemic!)

 Temping is a balancing act – for some people, being a temp is perfect for them.
 For others, being a temp is a short-term option whilst searching for that perfect permanent job.

 With the current climate that we are facing, unfortunately a lot of people have found themselves without a job due to redundancy.
 A lot of companies are remaining cautious at this time and temporary jobs have started to overtake permanent roles in terms of popularity.
 Temping can be a great option to keep your skills up to date and to stay relevant and proactive in the market – it can also keep you busy!
 Let’s be honest, who wants to sit at home going stir crazy during lockdown?
 Not me!
 It’s not as if you can go out and enjoy a break from work either because everything is closed!

 Temping can be so beneficial.
 It’s flexible for a start, and it can give you great exposure to new industries that you may never have had the chance to try before.
 It can give you the opportunity to broaden your skillset and if you can find temporary roles with respected companies, you’ll find it immediately makes your CV more desirable and could mean the difference between ending up on the Yes or No pile for future permanent positions if that’s what you’re aiming for in the long run.

 Not only this, temporary roles can more often than not turn into a permanent role.
 If you already have your foot in the door temping with a company and a permanent role becomes available whilst you’re there, majority of the time, businesses look to their temps first.

 Some roles are advertised as temporary to permanent - don’t be put off by this!